We admit. Our story is as different as our boat. And there is no other boat quite like Trybrid Adventurer anywhere in the Google-sphere.

 We contacted the designers like Nigel Irens, who motortrimarans held world circumnavigation speed records for a decade.
 We worked for months, paying $50,000 in fees to Australia’s best fast ferry design team ( one2three.com.au ) in designing amazing motor trimarans like this… www.trybrid.org .

-It took us near on 5 years of saving and working, plus selling our home, plus 18 months living in a $15 a night hotel in Surabaya or 18 months, to fund then build the Bigkanu.
+It took us near on 5 years of saving and working, plus selling our home, plus 18 months living in a $15 a night hotel in Surabaya or 18 months, to fund then build the Trybrid Adventurer.

-So the BIGKANU story is one of passion, sweat and innovation.
+So the Trybrid Adventurer story is one of passion, sweat and innovation.
 We didn’t just get an idea, and go buy a boat.

 We are more that just a boat story, however, as for us, Raja Ampat is to be our home.